-Voice activity detection can be complex, but for this learning path, you’ll implement a very simple and naive approach based on energy.
-The idea is that if the environment isn’t too noisy, speech should have more energy than the noise.
+To remove the noise between speech segments, you need to detect when voice is present.
+Voice activity detection (VAD) can be complex, but for this Learning Path, you’ll implement a simple energy-based approach.
+The idea is that if the environment isn’t too noisy, speech should have more energy than noise.

+You’ll first implement a version of the VAD with NumPy, which serves as a reference.
 Then you’ll implement the same version using CMSIS-DSP with the Q15 fixed-point format.

 First, you need to compute the energy of the signal within a block of samples.
 You’ll ignore any constant component and focus only on the varying part of the signal: